PCLAeroParams/TChem-atm/docs/methodology.md

     N: 1.0
 ```

-For the UCI mechanism, we use a modified version of the troe type rection using the `type : JPL`.
+For the UCI mechanism, we use a modified version of the troe rection using the `type : JPL`.

 As an example, for the `uci6` reaction in the UCI mechanism.